kpflugshaupt/Docker-Conda/README.md

 * nb_conda_kernels
 * nbstripout
 * nodejs
-* matplotlib
-* pandas
-* numpy

 To add to this base configuration, edit `./etc/environment.yml` and new builds will use these specifications.

 If multiple project directories with individual `environment.yml` files exist in `./projects` an environment for each project will be created on build.
+Each environment will be automatically installed into Jupyter lab.

 #### Creating an environment file